Update 4/6/17: This post has been updated so the information is current.

 - Constant Contact is also one of the more expensive plans on this list.
 They charge $20/month for up to 500 users, which is the free level for many of the other options I’ve listed.

-Emma is a modern email marketing system, with a pricing model that starts at $49/month for 2500 subscribers.
+Emma is a modern email marketing system, with a pricing model that starts at $89/month.

 - Perhaps even better, Emma’s reporting features are pretty stellar.
 Emma not only has easy-to-read reports, Emma actually makes it easy for you to pull out actionable data from the reports.